U.S. Route 60 in Virginia: Newport News

 Several miles east of Lee Hall, the road widens to four lanes near the entrance to Fort Eustis.
 From there, as Warwick Boulevard, US 60 stretches about 18 mi to reach downtown Newport News.
 In the early 21st century, Newport News was in the midst of a widening project to expand portions of Warwick Boulevard to six lanes.
 Another project in Newport News to relocate and widen the portion of Route 60 west of Fort Eustis and construct a new crossing of Skiffe's Creek is in a planning stage.

 Route 60 follows 25th Street out of downtown Newport News into the city of Hampton.

 Hampton

 When it enters Hampton, 25th Street becomes Kecoughtan Road and Route 60 follows it to downtown.
-It runs through the Wythe and Southhampton neighborhoods, forming the northern boundary of the Olde Wythe Historic District.
+It runs through the Wythe and Southampton neighborhoods, forming the northern boundary of the Olde Wythe Historic District.
 In the 1940s and 50s Kecoughtan Road was one of Hampton and Newport News's primary commercial centers.

 It then turns onto Settlers' Landing Road and follows it through downtown Hampton and across Hampton River on the Booker T. Washington Bridge to join Interstate 64 in crossing Hampton Roads in the Hampton Roads Bridge Tunnel.
 (As a historical note, prior to 1957, when the bridge-tunnel was completed, the crossing was via a car ferry service.
 The bridge-tunnel was expanded to 4 lanes and tolls removed in the mid-1970s.)

 Notable sites along US-60 in Hampton or close by, west to east, include: